KureciPlatek/Cortex_M_devEnv/doc/common/Set of CMake script skeleton.md

     )
 ```

 I mean, how many ways we can do that?
 On my opinion, it leads to the kind of problem I encountered earlier.
-Too many options = too many things to manage and maintain = increase risk of non understandable problems
+Too many options = too many things to manage and maintain = increased risk of non understandable problems.